MaximilianFranz/hics/INSTALL.md

 Getting the software to run on the Atera de1soc FPGA board, requires a few more steps.
 To build the host program, we will use an armhf chroot and qemu emulation on the Ubuntu PC.
 We will also have to compile the OpenCL kernel.
 For that we use `aoc` from the Intel FPGA SDK.
 Finally, we will setup another chroot on the board to run the `hics-server` binary.
-To make it clearer where a command is executed, we will introduce the following prefixes:
+To make it clearer where a command is executed, we will use the following prefixes:

-    ubuntu# <command is executed on the Ubuntu PC>
-    chroot# <command is executed in the armhf chroot>
-    board# <command is executed the remote FPGA board>
+    $        command is executed on the Ubuntu PC in a user shell chroot#  command is executed inside the armhf chroot in a root shell board#   command is executed on the remote FPGA board in a root shell

 For the purpose of this document we assume that the remote FPGA board is accessible via SSH under the name `board`.